Chapter President

 Dear Friends, Partners and Community:

-I am pleased to bring you greetings on behalf of the Shelby County (TN) Chapter of The Links, Incorporated.
-I also extend my heartfelt thanks to all who have supported our many outreach initiatives.
+I am delighted to bring you greetings on behalf of the Shelby County (TN) Chapter of The Links, Incorporated.
+This year, we proudly celebrate the 40th anniversary of our award-winning chapter, and I extend my deepest appreciation to all who have supported our many outreach initiatives.

-We are also proud of our Chapter’s engagement in support of our Historically Black Colleges and Universities.
-Our HBCUs continue to be pillars in driving impact, social change, and pathways to career opportunities for diverse students who will serve as role models for our next generation of leaders.
+We are also proud of our Chapter’s active support of Historically Black Colleges and Universities.
+Our HBCUs continue to be outstanding pathways to career opportunities for diverse students who will serve as role models for our next generation of leaders.

-As the Shelby County Links celebrate nearly four decades of friendship and service, we count our many achievements as opportunities to stretch, grow and continue building bridges of hope, healing and progress that will impact our communities for generations to come.
+As you can see, the Shelby County Links are on the move and our enthusiasm grows with every step we take along this journey.
+As we celebrate four decades of friendship and service, we embrace opportunities to continue to be leading voices of positive change and progress within our communities for generations to come.

 President